HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

 ## Resource environment providers

-HCL Portal comprises a framework of configuration services to accommodate different scenarios that portals must address.
+HCL DX comprises a framework of configuration services to accommodate different scenarios that portals must address.
 You can configure some of these services.

 The configuration for each service is stored in and accessible for configuration through the WebSphere® Integrated Solutions Console.
 In the WebSphere Integrated Solutions Console, most of the portal configuration services are spelled as one word.
 Some services are abbreviated and preceded by the letters WP.
 For example, in the WebSphere Integrated Solutions Console, the portal Configuration Service is listed as WP ConfigService.